skaes/logjam-tools/README.md

 A utility program which connects to a logjam-logger PUB socket and displays lines matching an optional list of topics on stdout.

+## logjam-mongodb-backup

+A utility program which backs up the logjam database.

 ## Default ports

 This is the list of ports to which various programs bind, along with